TheBoxyBear/charttools/docs/DynamicSyntax.md

 When working with a non-generic track, the following rules apply:
 - Chords cannot be added or removed.
 The position of existing chords can be modified.
-- Notes cannot be added or removed, and a note's identity through the read-only `NoteIndex` property, the numerical representation of the identity enum.
+- Notes cannot be added or removed, and a note's identity can be obtained through the read-only `NoteIndex` property, the numerical representation of the identity enum.
 The sustain can be modified.
 - Local events and special phrases have no restrictions.

 Being the base types of the generic counterparts, non-generic instruments, tracks, chords and notes can be cast to a generic version.